bc-discord/bc-discord.github.io/pages/terminology.md

 - Ring of Shame: Refers to an injury that occurs after a bite handle chaplin.
 - Kisses/Bites: Any cut from a balisong.
 - EDC: (every day carrry): a knife that is carried on a person whenever they leave the house.
+- HRC (Rockwell Scale): A measure of material hardness.